 We are a member of the Evangelical Fellowship of Canada (EFC) and a founding member of Christian Higher Education Canada (CHEC).
-We are also an affiliate member of the Canadian Council of Christian Charities.

 Vanguard College is designated in the Province of Alberta as a participating institution of the Canada Student Loans Program.